MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 **`logAllChanges`** - **Log all changes**<br>
 `boolean`.
 Optional.
 Use when `updateType = Manifest versions && updateOnlyChanged = true`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Compare all files in every package and log if the file was added, removed, or if its content changed.
-Otherwise, compare files in a package only until the first change is found for faster performance.
+Compares all files in every package and log if the file was added, removed, or if its content changed.
+Otherwise, this boolean compares files in a package only until the first change is found for faster performance.
 <!-- :::editable-content-end::: -->
 <br>